This article can also be found in the Premium Editorial Download "Storage magazine: For storage jobs, pay still on the rise."

 Fully redundant dual-controller NAS systems have dominated the enterprise space since they first appeared on the market in the early 1990s.
 They scale vertically by adding disk spindles, and all components are tightly coupled and share a common pool of resources.
 Once the performance limit is reached, the only scaling option is to add additional NAS systems that operate independently of each other.
 Because they scale by adding spindles, they perform well with workloads that primarily consist of random access of small files, which represents the prevailing workload in enterprise data centers.

 Conversely, scale-out NAS consists of loosely coupled processing nodes, starting with as few as two, that operate in parallel and scale horizontally by adding additional nodes.
-Even though the degree of parallelism among scale-out systems varies, in general, processing nodes work in concert to deliver files.
-Each time a node is added, performance of the overall
+Even though the degree of parallelism among scale-out systems varies, in general, processing nodes work in concert to

 The ability to support scale-out deployments is increasingly becoming a requirement for enterprise NAS systems, and traditional scale-up systems will be gradually relegated to the SMB space.
 But even in the SMB space they’ll face the scale-out threat, especially from NetApp with its scale-out deployment support in Data Ontap 8.
 Perhaps the strongest indicator we’ve reached a scale-out inflection point is that the leading NAS vendors have all signed up to the scale-out paradigm: Dell through its acquisition of Exanet and having released initial gateway products based on Exanet (the NX3500, a NAS gateway for the PowerVault iSCSI arrays; and the NX7500, a NAS gateway for the EqualLogic array family); EMC by acquiring Isilon; HP with StorageWorks X9000; IBM with SONAS; and NetApp.